Cnasboll/HLF25-2/v04/README.md

 To go _Online_ and _Search_ for _Heroes_ to download, type `O` and enter a search term in plaintext, or type `S` to be prompted for the _Search_ string as prompted:

 ```
-O
+> O
 Enter a menu option (R, S, U or X) and press enter:
 [R]econcile local heroes with online updates
 [S]earch online for new heroes to save
 [U]nlock manually amended heroes to enable reconciliation
 E[X]it and return to main menu

+> S
+Enter a search string:
+> Batman
+```

 NB!
 For less advanced users, typing a _Search_ string followed by enter directly under the _Online_ menu, i.e. Batman is a shortcut for _Searching Online_ for Batman whithout the extra step of typing _S_ followed by the _Search_ string.
 Please use this feature sparingly, especially if on a metered connection or if an adult needs to dial a phone call.
-S
-Enter a search string:
-Batman
-```

 If no API key and / or API host are specified in a local `.env` file, enter those values as prompted and the `.env` file will be created or updated accordingly.